Zahidmohd/Shell_JavaScript/PROGRESS.md

 - **External**: Separate programs the shell must spawn (e.g., `ls`, `cat`, `node`)

 ### Why Some Commands Must Be Builtins
-Commands like `exit` and `cd` must be builtins because they need to affect the shell's own process (exit the shell, change the shell's working directory).
-While `pwd` could technically be an external program, it's commonly implemented as a builtin for efficiency.
+Commands like `exit` and `cd` **must** be builtins because they need to affect the shell's own process:
+- `exit` - terminates the shell process itself
+- `cd` - changes the shell's working directory (if external, would only change child process's directory)
+- `pwd` - could be external, but is a builtin for efficiency
+- `echo`, `type` - builtins for efficiency and consistency

 ### PATH Environment Variable
 - **Purpose**: Tells the shell where to look for executable programs